biolab/orange3-timeseries/doc/scripting.rst

 ...     if lag > 1:
 ...         print('Series {cons} lags by {ante} by {lag} lags.'.format(**locals()))
 ...
-Series Feature 1 lags by Feature 2 by 5 lags.
+Series Feature 1 lags by Feature 2 by 3 lags.
-Series Feature 1 lags by Feature 3 by 4 lags.
-Series Feature 2 lags by Feature 3 by 2 lags.
+Series Feature 2 lags by Feature 3 by 4 lags.

 Use this knowledge wisely.